Armenian Kingdom of Cilicia: Religion

 The St. Gregory the Illuminator Armenian Cathedral at the Holy See of Cilicia in Antelias, Lebanon.

 The Catholicosate of the Armenian Apostolic Church followed its people in taking refuge outside the Armenian highlands, which had turned into a battleground of Byzantine and Seljuk contenders.
 Its seat was first transferred to Sebasteia in 1058 in Cappadocia, where had existed a significant Armenian population.
 Later, it moved to various locations in Cilicia; Tavbloor in 1062; Dzamendav in 1066; Dzovk in 1116; and Hromkla in 1149.
 During King Levon I's rule, the Catholicos was located in distant Hromkla.
 He was assisted by fourteen bishops in administering the Armenian Church in the kingdom, a number which grew in later years.
 The archbishops' seats were located in Tarsus, Sis, Anazarba, Lambron, and Mamistra.
 There existed up to sixty monastic houses in Cilicia, although the exact locations of the majority of them remain unclear.

-In 1198, the Catholicos of Sis, Grigor VI Apirat, proclaimed a union between the Armenian Church and the Roman Catholic Church; however, this had no notable effect, as the local clergy and populace was strongly opposed to such a union.
+In 1198, the Catholicos of Sis, Grigor VI Apirat, proclaimed a union between the Armenian Church and the Catholic Church; however, this had no notable effect, as the local clergy and populace was strongly opposed to such a union.
 The Western Church sent numerous missions to Cilician Armenia to help with rapprochement, but had limited results.
 The Franciscans were put in charge of this activity.
 John of Monte Corvino himself arrived in Cilician Armenia in 1288.

 Het'um II became a Franciscan friar after his abdication.
 The Armenian historian Nerses Balients was a Franciscan and an advocate of union with the Latin Church.
 The papal claim of primacy did not contribute positively to the efforts for unity between the Churches.
 Mkhitar Skewratsi, the Armenian delegate at the council in Acre in 1261, summed the Armenian frustration in these words:

 Whence does the Church of Rome derive the power to pass judgment on the other Apostolic sees while she herself is not subject to their judgments?
 We ourselves [the Armenians] have indeed the authority to bring you [the Catholic Church] to trial, following the example of the Apostles, and you have no right to deny our competency.

 After the sacking of Hromkla by the Mamluks in 1293, the Catholicosate was transferred to Sis, the capital of the Cilician Kingdom.
 Again, in 1441, long after the fall of the kingdom, the Armenian Catholicos of Sis, Grigor IX Musabekiants, proclaimed the union of the Armenian and Latin churches at the Council of Florence; this was countered by an Armenian schism under Kirakos I Virapetsi, who moved the See of the Catholicos to Echmiadzin, and marginalized Sis.